COVID-19 (Coronavirus): Notices related to COVID-19 for members, groups and brokers – READ MORE.

 When managing a mental illness, caring for your oral health may seem more difficult.
 You can protect your mental and oral health by taking the following steps:

 • Eat well-balanced meals.
-A diet full of fresh fruits and vegetables, lean protein and dairy can help your teeth get the nutrients they need to stay healthy while also avoiding unnecessary sugar that can cause an increase in your blood sugar.
+A diet full of fresh fruits and vegetables, lean protein, and dairy can help your teeth get the nutrients they need to stay healthy while also avoiding unnecessary sugar that can cause an increase in your blood sugar.

 • Exercise often.
-Staying active on a regular basis helps reduce stress, depression and anxiety.
+Staying active on a regular basis helps reduce stress, depression, and anxiety.
 Exercise also releases endorphins, natural brain chemicals that improve your sense of well-being.

 • Get plenty of sleep.
 A full night’s rest is key to good oral and overall health.
 People who get seven to eight hours of sleep per night show less periodontal disease progression.5